brootaylor/brootaylor-v3/src/_content/projects/boston-t-party.md

 ---
 title: Boston T Party
 # Populates the `meta description` for a page as well as the project landing page project-specific summary
-summary: A fast and friendly customer informational website for Boston T Party's hospitality in South Africa.
+summary: Designed and built a fast and friendly customer informational website for Boston T Party's hospitality in South Africa.
 # Populates the opening / `lead` text on a page
 lead:
-  - A fast and friendly customer informational <abbr title="Progressive Web App.">PWA</abbr> website for Boston T Party's hospitality business in South Africa.
+  - Designed and built a fast and friendly customer informational <abbr title="Progressive Web App.">PWA</abbr> website for Boston T Party's hospitality business in South Africa.

 # Social image details - (Is used by content sharing channels like Facebook, Twitter, WhatsApp, LinkedIn, RSS readers etc.)
 # ##########################################################################################################################